Fishing in Huntington Beach: The Complete Guide for 2025

 An infographic showing the top 5 fishing spots in Huntington Beach against a blue background.

-By now we’ve covered the what and why, all that’s left is the where.
+By now we’ve covered the what and how, it’s now time to talk about the where.
 As you can see from the map above, things are very simple and straightforward in that regard.
-Let’s take a look at what makes each of them worth your time and attention.
+Let’s take a look at what makes each of these spots worth your time and attention.

 • Huntington Flats.
 Just west of the main beach area you’ll find the popular Huntington Flats.
 This year-round fishing location is known for its White Seabass and Halibut action.